ansible-community/antsibull-docs/docs/ansible-output.md

 * The `prepend_lines` key allows to prepend a multi-line YAML string to the `ansible-playbook` output.

+* The `postprocessors` key allows to define a list of post-processors.
+  TODO: explain in more detail.

 An example looks like this.
 The `console` code block contains the generated result:
 ```rst
 This is an Ansible task we're going to reference in the playbook: